NicBee/NicBee.github.io/artifact1.md

 ![Camera Views](https://github.com/NicBee/NicBee.github.io/blob/master/TheRace_5.jpg?raw=true "Camera Views")

-Hard Level Walkthrough with different camera angles: <iframe width="560" height="315" src="https://www.youtube.com/embed/LmI8rO5KDVA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+Hard Level Walkthrough with different camera angles: <iframe width="560" height="315" src="https://www.youtube.com/embed/LmI8rO5KDVA" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe> [Direct Link](https://www.youtube.com/embed/LmI8rO5KDVA)

 I chose to add this game to my ePortfolio because I enjoyed working on the C++ code.
 It was always a challenge working on this game because the code provided in the class was constantly outdated or incorrect, so I not only had to figure out what was wrong with the code, but I had to implement multiple changes to get everything to work properly.